IBM/ibm-licensing-operator/README.md

 ### Uninstalling License Service from a Kubernetes cluster

-**Note:** The following procedesure assumes that you have deployed IBM License Service in the `ibm-common-services` namespace
+**Note:** The following procedure assumes that you have deployed IBM License Service in the `ibm-common-services` namespace

 1\. **Delete the `IBMLicensing custom` resource**

-Delete the instance and the operator cleand its resources.
+Delete the instance and the operator will clean its resources.
 First, check what `ibmlicensing` instances you have by running the following command:

 ```bash